m-ld/m-ld-security-spec/threats/legal-docs.md

 *The motivation and structure of this document are described in the [folder README](https://github.com/m-ld/m-ld-security-spec/blob/e-invoicing/threats/README.md).*

-This document presents a threat model for a peer-to-peer legal content system (P2PL-doc).
-The vision behind P2PL-doc is that barristers and solicitors, their clients, and key third-parties can collaborate on a digitial representation of key legal content, either independently, in real-time, or offline, as the situation demands; while also having certainty over data sovereignty.
+This document presents a threat model for a peer-to-peer legal content system, _p2pl-doc_.
+The vision behind p2pl-doc is that barristers and solicitors, their clients, and key third-parties can collaborate on a digitial representation of key legal content, either independently, in real-time, or offline, as the situation demands; while also having certainty over data sovereignty.

 The state-of-the-art for legal information management is transitioning from paper and generic e-document based workflows to specialised cloud-based systems, with significant advantages for the speed and efficiency of legal activities such as case preparation, delivery of legal advice, and conveyancing.
 However, conventional cloud-based systems can also present new complications, such as ensuring data sovereignty [@ettlingCloudBiggestThreat2015]; supporting offline working; and integrating with other IT systems (e.g. at corporate clients and courts) via a proprietary data interface.

-P2PL-doc is intended to address these complications by decoupling data storage from app provisioning.
+p2pl-doc is intended to address these complications by decoupling data storage from app provisioning.
 The app offers editing (plus tagging & annotation) of legal content.
-It uses data storage local to where it is deployed; this can be on a user device or a server.
+It uses data storage local to where it is running; this can be on a user device or a server.
 Content is synchronised between locations using an information sharing component like **m-ld**.
 Thus:

 - Data storage locations can be precisely specified per-document to alleviate concerns over sovereignty, while still supporting replication for fault-tolerance.
 - The information sharing component natively supports offline and real-time collaborative editing in the app.
 - Integration with other IT systems is facilitated by the use of a standard interface for content, designed for interoperation and portability (JSON-LD, in **m-ld**).

-For the purpose of this document, we assume that the collaborative model of P2PL-doc is viable as a future model for legal content sharing, and focus on the security requirements which it entails.
+For the purpose of this document, we assume that the collaborative model of p2pl-doc is viable as a future model for legal content sharing, and focus on the security requirements which it entails.

-> If P2PL-doc sounds like a great solution for your legal content sharing problem, we would be delighted to [hear from you!](https://m_-ld.org/hello/)
+> If p2pl-doc sounds like a great solution for your legal content sharing problem, we would be delighted to [hear from you!](https://m_-ld.org/hello/)

 ## 0. objectives

-The function of a P2PL-doc system is to allow the parties involved in a legal engagement to share relevant 'documents', where the content of these documents may change over time.
+The function of a p2pl-doc system is to allow the parties involved in a legal engagement to share relevant 'documents', where the content of these documents may change over time.
 The content will often be highly sensitive in nature; may contain Personally-Identifiable Information (PII); and may be subject to localisation rules, e.g. they must not leave the country.

 The image below from the [HyperLaw](https://www.hyperlaw.co.uk/) website illustrates the general form of a legal document management system.